|

 of all exclusions.

-- Make sure you understand how and when your premium
+- Make sure you understand when and by how much your premium

 can increase.